metriccoders/metriccoders/README.md

 I'm building the world's largest open-source AI SaaS platform.
 The repository comprises of various full-stack websites that use AI models, datasets, notebooks, full stack LLM applications, Indic language models, and more.
 The projects are implemented using a variety of Javascript frameworks such as Next JS, React JS and ML models using PyTorch, Keras, TensorFlow, Scikit-learn and Langchain.
 I'm constantly creating notebooks to fine tune Large Language Models (LLMs) with custom data.
 My blog is www.metriccoders.com and feel free to star my repositories if you like them.

-It is created and maintained by Suhas Bhairav.
+It is created and maintained by Suhas.

 ## My Mission 🚀